 Class II pits are less than 5 hectares in size and are on private land.

-There is no need for operators to register with AEP.
+There is no need for operators to register with the Alberta government.
 Class II pit operations do not fall under the Code of Practice for Pits.

 Operators must conserve the land and reclaim these pits as regulated under the EPEA.
 They must also follow: